The location where Judy Placido and Sal Lupo were shot

 Keeping his Galaxie out of sight lowered the possibility of someone taking down his license plate.
 However, he also couldn't park it too far away, as he needed to be able to make a quick getaway.

-That night, Berkowitz was most likely cruising the streets around North Boulevard when he saw Placido and Lupo sitting in their car.
+That night, Berkowitz was most likely cruising the streets around North Boulevard when he saw Placido and Lupo sitting in the car.
 Realizing his opportunity, he continued south and then turned right onto 45th Drive before pulling over.

 Elephas